robbert-vdh/yabridge/README.md

     from the Wine process and some basic information about the environment, the configuration and the plugin being loaded.
-  - A value of `1` will log detailed information about most events and function calls sent between the VST host and the plugin.
+  - A value of `1` will log detailed information about most events and function calls sent between the plugin host and the plugin.
 This filters out some noisy events such as `effEditIdle()` and `audioMasterGetTime()` since those are sent multiple times per second by for every plugin.
   - A value of `2` will cause all of the events to be logged without any filtering.
 This is very verbose but it can be crucial for debugging plugin-specific problems.